 MineralSoft is the leading software platform for managing minerals, royalties, and mineral interests exclusively focused on building solutions that help the owners of these resources maximize their value.

-Mineralsoft is not a software for organizing a collection of minerals per say, instead, think of a software suite that is designed to run a mineral business.
+Mineralsoft is not a software for organizing a collection of minerals per se; instead, think of a software suite that is designed to run a mineral business.
 More like running a gold mine or an oil drilling site than just documenting a collection..
 It offers a document management system, Analytics tracking, revenue/expense, and ROI tracking as well as workflow tools and automation of redundant tasks.

 Their customers include leading investment funds, foundations and endowments, corporations and institutions, family offices and trusts, and individuals.

-Wonderware is the modern and a safe choice for mining operations and information management.
+Wonderware is a modern and safe choice for mining operations and information management.
 They have decades of experience serving the industry and offer one of the broadest and most current software portfolios.
 More than 6,700 mine sites globally now use Wonderware software to help them accelerate their return on assets.

 Enables operational excellence across your organization